agentmodels/agentmodels.org/chapters/3a-mdp.md

 >**Exercise**: Change the agent's utility function such that the agent moves as far as possible to the right, given its available total time.

 The `expectedUtility` and `simulate` functions are similar.
-The `expectedUtilty` function includes the agent's own (subjective) simulation of the future distribution on states.
-In the case of an MDP and an optimal agent, the agent's simulation is identical to the world simulator (up to irreducible random noise in the transition and choice functions).
-In later chapters, we describe agents whose subjective simulations diverge from the world simulator -- i.e. agents with inaccurate models of their future selves.
+The `expectedUtilty` function includes the agent's own (*subjective*) simulation of the future distribution on states.
+In the case of an MDP and optimal agent, the agent's simulation is identical to the world simulator.
+In later chapters, we describe agents whose subjective simulations differ from the world simulator.
+These agents either have inaccurate models of their own future choices or innacurate models of the world.

-What does the mutual recursion between `act` and `expectedUtility` look like if we unroll it?
-In this example, where the transition function is deterministic, there is a tree that expands until `timeLeft` reaches zero.
+We already mentioned the mutual recursion between `act` and `expectedUtility`.
+What does this recursion look like if we unroll it?
+In this example we get a tree that expands until `timeLeft` reaches zero.
 The root is the starting state (`startState === 0`) and this branches into three successor states (`-1`, `0`, `1`).
-This leads to an exponential blow-up in the runtime of a single action (as a function of the number of steps taken into account when considering the future):
+This leads to an exponential blow-up in the runtime of a single action (which depends on how long into the future the agent plans):

 ~~~~
 // transition, utility and makeAgent functions defined exactly as above